ZihanHazelLiu/LLM_Multimodal_Human_Behavior_Understanding_Survey/README.md

 The organization of papers refers to our survey "Toward Socially-Aware LLMs: A Survey of Multimodal Approaches to Human Behavior Understanding."

+**The repository is under active development.**

-Please let us know if you find out a mistake or have any suggestions by e-mail:
+Please let us know if you find out a mistake or have any suggestions by e-mail: zihanl18@illinois.edu

 If you find our survey useful for your research, please cite the following paper: